 You can register for learning activities online through monPortail or get help from an academic advisor or counselor in your faculty.
-See pages 48 and 49 for faculty contact information.
+See page 49 for faculty contact information.

+Please note!
+Under Canadian immigration laws, international students must be registered for at least 12 credits during both the fall and winter semesters.
+Registration for the summer semester is optional for most study programs.
 Before each new semester, you must choose and register for your courses on monPortail.
 In each program, certain courses are compulsory and others optional.
 You must also take into consideration the requirements and normal progression of the courses in your program.
 The academic advisor in your faculty is a good source of information.
 Class schedules are available on monPortail.